WPChill/strong-testimonials/readme.txt

 = How can I change which client fields appear below the testimonial? =

+The new `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
+Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

-On the `Client Section` tab on the `Testimonials > Settings` page.
+For the original `[wpmtst]` shortcodes, go to the `Client Section` tab on the `Testimonials > Settings` page.
 Follow the example to build shortcodes based on your custom fields.
 There is a shortcode for text fields (like a client's name) and a shortcode for links (like a client's website).
 When in doubt, use the default template provided.

-I admit it can greatly improved but I needed to build something quickly to include in version 1.7 with custom fields.

 = Is this multisite compatible? =